tiagombp/learning-web-dev/intro-js-programming-kyle/introJSprogKyle.md

 Another way of creating output that you can see is to run an `alert(..)` statement.

+Statement expressions that have no output/return value: console prints "undefined".

 ### Input

 While we're discussing output, you may also wonder about *input* (i.e., receiving information from the user).